 Under Roger’s editorship, Today won Sony Gold Awards in 1994 and 1995, and was the Broadcasting Press Guild’s Radio Programme of the Year in 1995.
 Radio 5 Live was named the Sony National Radio Station of the Year 1998.

 In his time in BBC Sport he oversaw the coverage of the 2006 World Cup and the Beijing Olympics.
 He then led the BBC’s London Olympics coverage across all platforms and genres, which has won multiple awards including from the Royal Television Society.

 He was elected Master of Selwyn College in 2013.
 He was appointed as one of the Deputy Vice-Chancellors of the University of Cambridge in 2018.
-He is a Syndic of the Fitzwilliam Museum in Cambridge, and chairman of Fitzwilliam Museum Enterprises.
+He is a Syndic of the Fitzwilliam Museum in Cambridge.
 He sits on the University Equality & Diversity Committee, and chairs the management committee of the Family Research Centre.
 Roger is also president of the University Rugby Football Union.

 His interests include football – he is an Arsenal season ticket holder – music and politics.
 He has written for many national publications, ranging from The Sunday Times and The Guardian to The Spectator and The New Statesman.
 His book about news, sport and politics at the BBC – “Getting Out Alive” – was published in the summer of 2015.
 It includes a section on Selwyn and Cambridge.

 Roger was awarded an honorary doctorate by the University of Lincoln in 2011; by the University of Bradford in 2013; and is a fellow of the Radio Academy and the Royal Television Society.